From Lessons to Conversations - A Language Learning Platform Built for Real Life

 We believe creating a platform that uses immersive features and the opportunity to learn with native English speakers will equip users like Elisa to communicate better in the workplace and feel confident whiles at work.
 We will know this when we see better scores in her learning performance and she leaves a good review.

-During the development stage I used ideation techniques like Crazy 8’s with the rest of the design team to generate as many ideas as possible which we then filtered to the most relevant and feasible ideas.
-Once we had agreed on the features that we would design we then focused on the information architecture of the entire platform.
+Moving forward with the Peer Chat feature, we started of focusing on the information architecture of the entire platform.
 We used methods like card sorting to determine the structure and overall organisation of the platform before moving onto user flows which outlined every step the user will take to perform a desirable action.
 The user flow informed the wireframes created.

 User Flow